Behavior Management in the Classroom: Guide for Teachers

 Or, are they being stimulated enough?
 I’ve watched kids who are bored act out frequently.

 On the other hand, kids who are being challenged too much also act out.
 Are the demands too high?
-Could they be anxious?
+Could they be nervous?
 Do they need a calming deep pressure brain break?
+Or maybe they need to laugh to relieve stress.

 I’ve had many kids whom I worked with look at me with such great relief when I ask, “This is pretty tricky for you, isn’t it?”
 (They were used to hearing “We went over this yesterday.”)

-I had a kiddo nearly tackle me with a hug during an evaluation when I acknowledged how hard he was working to write a sentence.
+I had a student nearly tackle me with a hug during an evaluation when I acknowledged how hard he was working to write a sentence.
 Finally, someone saw his struggle.

 9. Assess Your Own Mood